Muhammad Ali vs. Chuck Wepner: Buildup

 Red Smith of The New York Times reported on financing of the fight, "Don King induced a Cleveland tycoon named Carl Lombardo to underwrite the show for $1.3‐million.
 Video Techniques put in $200,000 and that just about took care of the nut.
 Video Techniques had snatched the champion out of Top Rank's clutches but now had a mismatch in a cornfield; a million‐dollar turkey in a 5 and 10 cent store."

 Ali and Wepner did some television interviews together to promote the fight.
 They were on The Mike Douglas Show when Ali leaned towards Wepner during a break and said: "Hey Chuck.
 Do me a favor.
 When they come back on stage, call me an effing n****r...We'll make it look like a grudge match and sell tickets.”
 Upon Wepner's refusal to grant him the favor he sought, Ali started shouting as soon as the show's host reappeared on the set: "Do you know what he called me?
 Do you know what he called me?"
 Wepner then covered Ali's mouth with his hand.
 "Ali was a promoter.
 He was a great promoter and they were trying to hype up the fight," Wepner explained.
-The fight was billed as Give the White Guy a Break.

-Ali would go on to donate 50 cents of each ticket sold for the closed circuit television coverage of the fight to help the drought stricken Sahel region of West Africa.
+Ali would go on to donate 50 cents of each ticket sold for the closed circuit television coverage of the fight to help the drought-stricken Sahel region of West Africa.

 Mrs. Wepner and Stallone

 Before the fight, Wepner was lying in bed with his wife when he told her something like "Even if I don't win, I just want to prove I belong there."
 Wepner later shared this line with Sylvester Stallone who used it in Rocky.
-On the day of the fight Wepner presented a "very sexy" blue negligee to his wife and told her to wear it that night in bed since she would be sleeping with the heavyweight champion of the world.
-On the night of the fight, Mrs. Wepner was wearing the negligee when Wepner returned to their hotel room, after the fight, with twenty three stitches.
-She asked him: "Okay, bigshot...Do I go to Ali's room, or does he come to mine?"
+On the day of the fight Wepner presented a "very sexy" blue negligee to his wife and told her to wear it that night in bed since she would be sleeping with the new heavyweight champion of the world.
+On the night of the fight, Mrs. Wepner was wearing the negligee when Wepner returned to their hotel room - having been sewn up with twenty three stitches.
+She proceeded to ask him: "Okay, bigshot...Do I go to Ali's room, or does he come to mine?"